knkrn5/Programming-Concepts/⭐programming-langs/typesofprogramminglangs.md

 > The language itself isn't "compiled" or "interpreted" — it's the implementation that matters.

+> The classification is about the language design and programmer experience (implicit and explicit), not the implementation

 ### The Foundation: The CPU and its Language

 The CPU only understands **machine code**, which is a series of **binary instructions (0s and 1s)** specific to its architecture (like x86, ARM, etc.).